Orthopedic Surgery for Shoulder & Elbow and Hip & Knee Arthritis

 Osteoarthritis is the most common type of arthritis, affecting some 21 million Americans, many of whom will end up needing a joint replacement.
 All of your joints may be affected by osteoarthritis, although weight-bearing joints, such as the hip and knee, tend to be the most painful.
 Repetitive stress injuries and direct trauma can also damage joints such as the shoulder and elbow.

 When nonsurgical treatments no longer relieve your joint pain, you may need joint replacement or reconstructive surgery.

-The orthopedic surgeons at Advanced Bone & Joint in St. Peters and O'Fallon, Missouri, are experts at joint reconstruction and utilize the latest surgical techniques in hip, knee, shoulder, and elbow replacement.
+The orthopedic surgeons at Advanced Bone & Joint in St. Peters, O'Fallon, & Wentzville Missouri, are experts at joint reconstruction and utilize the latest surgical techniques in hip, knee, shoulder, and elbow replacement.
 There are more varieties of artificial joints available now than ever before and our experts will help you decide which option is the best for you.

 Types of Joint Replacement Surgeries

 Elbow replacement surgeries are the least common type of joint replacement (arthroplasty).
 This is largely due to the fact that arthritis develops in the elbow joint far less frequently than at other joints, such as the knee and hip.
 However, when the elbow joint is damaged due to a fracture or other injury, surgical replacement may be necessary.